bestwebsoft/Job-board-wordpress-plugin/readme.txt

 * Bugfix : Session bugs were fixed.

 == Upgrade Notice ==

+= V1.0.5 =
+A permalinks error when using the vacancy page as blog main page was fixed.
+Incorrect style frontend sorting form was fixed.
+Fixed position for job-board posts is removed.

 = V1.0.4 =
 Incorrect style linking was fixed.
 We changed all deprecated functions in WordPress 4.1.1.